BirkAndMe/DOMElementObject/README.md

 # ElementObject
-A base class that helps with connecting your class to a DOMElement.
+A simple base class that helps with connecting your class to a DOMElement.

 ## Installation